richgel999/ufo_data/README.md

 ## Event 753
 Date: 9/4/1987
 Description: JMP (Justice for Military Personnel) letter sent to President Ronald Reagan.
-This letter, verified by: Astronaut L. Gordon Cooper, Maj.
+This letter, verified by: Astronaut [Gordon Cooper](https://en.wikipedia.org/wiki/Gordon_Cooper), Maj.
 Donald E. Keyhoe (USMC, Ret.) (now deceased), MUFON (Sequin, TX), APRO (Tucson, AZ) and Just Cause (Coventry, CT) states that: “WE (military personnel) have been ordered by the CIA to shoot at UFOs, silence pilots who have seen UFOs, intimidate, harass, jail, confine to institutions, and destroy military careers of witnesses to UFO sightings.
 We VIOLATED the Freedom of Information Act by hiding Government documents.”
 Maj.
 Keyhoe sent this letter to PEA Research in 1987.
 Type: letter
 Reference: [Pea Research](https://www.academia.edu/9813787/GOVERNMENT_INVOLVEMENT_IN_THE_UFO_COVER_UP_CHRONOLOGY_based) (JMP)
 Location: Washington DC